Barron Heating AC Electrical & Plumbing is honored and grateful to be a part of this community and to have served you for over 50 years.

 This holiday season we couldn’t think of a better way to say ‘Thank You for choosing Barron’ than by giving back through our Barron Furnace Fund.
-Thanks to you, our team is thrilled to be able to give a furnace to two families in need of heat this winter.
+Thanks to you, our team is thrilled to be able to give a furnace to three families in need of heat this winter.

 Here at Barron, we know the importance of keeping your home safe, warm and comfortable.
 The Furnace Fund will provide proper heat for a family that would otherwise go without.

 So as the weather gets cold, help us eliminate one more worry and give families in need the warmth of a furnace.

 Barron, your full-service HVAC, Electrical and Plumbing Contractor.
 Our Mission: Improving Lives™

 *Note: Recommendations for families in need of a furnace will run through November 30, 2023.

 Help us give the warmth of a furnace to families in need this winter.

 Larry and Cheryl Brown are givers in our community, having spent their lives teaching, driving buses, raising a community garden, and even helping 35 people become citizens.
 In 2019, Cheryl was hit by a drunk driver, leaving her with a lifetime of challenges and medications.
 And with challenges of his own, her husband Larry’s knee problems have kept him from his most recent work at the lumber mill.
 Life threw them another curve ball with the floods of 2021, and in the words of Cheryl’s elderly mother, who nominated them, "they can’t seem to catch a break."
 The couple has been living in a trailer on their property due to flood damage in their home, in need of significant repairs and replacements to make their space livable again.
 The Barron team was honored to install a new 96% efficient furnace and thermostat, and relocated the equipment up off the floor, so should such a disaster happen again, they will be protected.

 Leslie St. Lawrence